 Those caring for someone who is homebound and seeking vaccination can call the WV COVID-19 Vaccine Info Line to make arrangements.

 Yes.
-West Virginians who are eligible are recommended to get any type of COVID-19 vaccine (J&J, Pfizer, or Moderna) as a booster, even if they had a different type of COVID-19 vaccine previously.
-All three types are safe and effective boosters.
+West Virginians who are eligible are recommended to get any type of COVID-19 vaccine (J&J, Pfizer, or Moderna) as a booster, even if they had a different type of COVID-19 vaccine previously, although an mRNA (Pfizer and Moderna) vaccine is preferred.

 Yes.
 Individuals can get a COVID-19 vaccine at and around the same time as other vaccines.

 CAN COVID-19 VACCINE CARDS BE REPLACED IF LOST?

 Yes.
 When you are vaccinated, you will receive a COVID-19 vaccination record card.
 Bring this card with you to any other COVID-19 vaccine appointments.